danielaparker/jsoncons/doc/ref/json_options.md

 Specifies options for encoding and decoding JSON text.
 The `json_options` class is an instantiation of the `basic_json_options` class template that uses `char` as the character type.

+The default floating point format is [float_chars_format::general](float_chars_format.md).
-The default floating point formatting for a floating point value that was previously decoded from json text is to preserve the original format and precision.
-This ensures round-trip for both format and precision, e.g. 1.1 read will remain `1.1` when written, and not become `1.1000000000000001` (an equivalent but longer representation.)
+The default precision is shortest representation, e.g. 1.1 read will remain `1.1` when written, and not become `1.1000000000000001` (an equivalent but longer representation.)

-The default floating point formatting for a floating point value that was directly inserted into a json value is [float_chars_format::general](float_chars_format.md) with shortest representation.
 Trailing zeros are removed, except one immediately following the decimal point.
 The period character (‘.’) is always used as the decimal point, non English locales are ignored.

 ![json_options](./diagrams/json_options.png)